hlixed/TPPFLUSH/README.md

 	* N3DS ZR and ZL
 	* Home and power buttons

-## How do I use it in my own python application?
+## If I'm a developer, how do I use TPPFLUSH in my own python application?

 After importing `tppflush`, Create a `LumaInputServer` with the IP of the target 3DS, then call various functions with the appropriate enum of the button you want as appropriate to change the internal state, and finally call `send()` to send the input to the 3DS. *Nothing will happen unless `send()` is called!*

-## How do I connect this to a 3DS?
+## How do I connect TPPFLUSH to a 3DS?

 First, find the IP of your 3DS - FTP applications are useful for figuring this out.
 Activate input redirection via the rosalina menu (L+down+select -> Miscellaneous options... -> InputRedirection).
 Finally, run `interactive_buttons.py <3DS IP>` to connect, then type 'A' and press enter to push the A button on the DS.

 ## I'm not a developer; is this useful to me?

-Probably not, but if you really want to, there are some examples.
-See interactive_buttons.py for a bare-bones client that works on all platforms, not just windows.
+Yes!
+If you want to control your 3DS from a computer, run interactive_buttons.py for a bare-bones client that works on all platforms, not just windows.

-## Why is the circle pad inputting such an odd angle?

-This is very much a work in progress.
+As of June 12, 2017, TPPFLUSH is the only client that works for linux without requiring compiliation.

 ## Credits